QIAOZHIBAO0104/Data-Science-for-Statistician_Project2/ST558_PROJECT2.md

     ## Boosted method 12372.45 0.1711358 3569.803

-From the result we can see the boosted method generates smaller RMSE which is the same as we expected.
+From the result we can see the boosted method generates smaller RMSE which is the same as we expected.The boosted method tend to have a better prediction than the tree based method.